 Clio Em (Clio Montrey) is a composer, contralto, multi-instrumentalist, and writer.
 She crafts creative pieces and performs genre-defying works that blur the borders between folk, classical, electronica, and science fiction.
 Clio sings at Vienna’s Theater an der Wien with the award-winning Arnold Schoenberg Chor in addition to her work as a contemporary soloist.

 Clio has received numerous awards for her creative work, including five competitive composition grants from the Austrian Ministry of Arts and Culture, as well as the Alice and Betty Schultz Scholarship for her AIRSHIPS project from The Banff Centre.

 “The songs are very well written… intelligent and inspired… if you’re curious about what type of music a child of the 21st-century can create, follow her, step by step.”

 – Maurice Du Berger, reviewing Gravity Wing for I Care if You Listen

-The contemporary classical concert series she founded and directs, Fleurs rejetées, is a contemporary take on the Salon des refusés.
+The contemporary classical concert series she founded and directed (2016-2018), Fleurs rejetées, was a contemporary take on the Salon des refusés.
 Clio composed the opera PHOTO SOCRATES to a libretto by Klara Du Plessis, which premiered in 2012 in Vienna.
 Her first opera as librettist, SLEEP, received its workshop premiere on 16 March 2019 through Chants Libres, set to music by composer Anthony R. Green.
 Clio was on the research team of Barbara Lüneburg’s project TransCoding/What if?, based at the Kunstuni Graz, as well as on the music preparation team for World of Hans Zimmer.

 Clio extends her artistic practice through improvisatory photography.